Yapibe/PEANUT/README.md

 ## Overview

-This program is designed for pathway analysis in RNA-seq data, focusing on filtering and statistical enrichment analysis within a biological protein-protein interaction (PPI) network.
-It leverages various statistical methods and network propagation to identify significant pathways associated with a given experiment.
+PEANUT is a web-based tool designed to perform pathway enrichment analysis on RNA-seq data using network propagation techniques.
+By leveraging protein-protein interaction (PPI) networks, PEANUT helps identify significant biological pathways associated with a given experiment.
+The web interface allows easy customization of parameters and processing of multiple conditions, while providing downloadable results and visualizations.

 ## Features
-- **Experimental Data Loading**: Reads and processes RNA-seq data from CSV files.
+- **Web Interface for Ease of Use**: Upload gene sets and customize parameters directly through a web interface.
-- **Network Propagation**: Propagates gene scores through a PPI network to enhance biological data analysis.
+- **Multiple Condition Support**: Analyze multiple gene sets in one run and compare the results across different conditions.
 - **Pathway Data Loading and filtering**: Loads and parses pathway data and filters based on various criteria.
 - **Statistical Analysis**: Performs a series of statistical tests to identify significant pathways.
 - **Multiple Testing Correction**: Adjusts p-values using the False Discovery Rate (FDR) method.